04 - Home

 I stutter in surprise.

-And all at once I catch a glimpse,
+And all at once I catch a glimpse

-a sparkle in her eyes.
+of sparkle in her eyes.

-Before two strangers thrust together,
+Before two strangers thrust together;

 no clue to each's own.

-Yet now a common interest grows,
+Yet now a common interest grows:

 a solid cornerstone.

-"They're from the curing.
-Every one"
+"They're from the curing; every one,"

 she says with voice of fact.